 If you have decided to take a more aggressive approach, you have many options at your disposal.
 Some will be more dedicated to striking, while others will be more devoted to kicks.
 Either way, those listed within this section are fighting styles oriented around striking hard and fast.

-This martial arts style was developed in Korea in the 1940s.
+This martial arts style was developed in Korea in the 1940s and 1950s.
 It is a mix of traditional Korean martial arts, Japanese karate, and elements of Chinese martial arts.
 Taekwondo focuses primarily on kicking techniques that are generally aimed for the head.